midl-dev/polkashots-website/getting-started.md

 We are [MIDL.dev](https://midl.dev), a blockchain infrastructure company.

-We maintain the [polkadot Suite](https://midl.dev/polkadot-suite/) of open-source software projects to deploy secure bakers and nodes.
+We maintain a suite of open-source software projects to deploy secure bakers and nodes.

 Contact us if you need help with: